pytorch/torchdynamo/documentation/FAQ.md

    ...
 ```

-## Why didn't my code recompile on shape changes?
+## Why didn't my code recompile when I changed it?

-Because it doesn't need to.
+If you went ahead and enabled dynamic shapes via `env TORCHDYNAMO_DYNAMIC_SHAPES=0 python model.py`
+then your code won't recompile on shape changes.
 We've added support for dynamic shapes which avoids recompilations in the case when shapes vary by less than a factor of 2.
 This is especially useful in scenarios like varying image sizes in CV or variable sequence length in NLP.
 In inference scenarios it's often not possible to know what a batch size will be beforehand because you take what you can get from different client apps.

-Before we introduce how this works, there's a lot of terminology we first need to through
-* Fake Tensor: Meta tensor with device information.
-Fake tensors are useful because they help propagate symbolic information without actually recording operations
-* Proxy Tensor: Otherwise known as `__torch_dispatch__` tracing which will actually record operations on graphs to define symbolic shape and guard representations
-* SymInt: Either a Python or C++ SymInt which helps represent shapes in a symbolic manner instead of materializing specific concrete values that would trigger recompilations
+In general torchdynamo tries very hard not to recompile things unnecessarily so if for example torchdynamo finds 3 graphs and your change only modified one graph then only that graph will recompile.
+So another tip to avoid potentially slow compilation times is to warmup a model by compiling it once after which subsequent compilations will be much faster.
+Cold start compile times is still a metric we track visibly.

 ## Why am I getting incorrect results?
 Accuracy issues can also be minified if you set the environment variable `TORCHDYNAMO_REPRO_LEVEL=4`, it operates with a similar git bisect model and a full repro might be something like `TORCHDYNAMO_REPRO_AFTER="aot" TORCHDYNAMO_REPRO_LEVEL=4` the reason we need this is downstream compilers will codegen code whether it's Triton code or the C++ backend, the numerics from those downstream compilers can be different in subtle ways yet have dramatic impact on your training stability.
 So the accuracy debugger is very useful for us to detect bugs in our codegen or with a backend compiler.